 Prediction submission format

-Whole-genome sequence data from twenty-five solved families are provided for training purposes (joint vcf and meta-data csv file).
+Whole-genome sequence data from over thirty solved families are provided for training purposes (joint vcf and meta-data csv file).

 Predictions will be assessed by the independent assessors.
 It is important to mention that causal variants in the solved cases may not be known with certainty.
 That is, two different clinical groups could potentially come up with a different diagnosis.
 This situation will be accounted for in the assessment for both fully computational predictions and other clinical laboratories participating in the challenge.